vinum-team/rfc/rfcs/sdirs-standard.md

 ### Dependent Injection
-Additionally, SDIRS isn't concerned with exacty how you add dependents to dependencies or how many layers of complex behavior.
-The only spec SDIRS is concerned with is that when adding a new dependent, one should add the dependent ***and*** call the `onDependentAdded` of the dependency.
+Additionally, SDIRS isn't concerned with how you add dependents to dependencies or how many layers of complex behavior are present.
+The only part SDIRS is concerned with is that when adding a new dependent, one should add the dependent to the dependency's `dependents` ***and*** call the `onDependentAdded` of the dependency.

 ## Drawbacks